-During our fiscal year ended December 27, 2003, our Board of Directors held four (4) meetings.
-During this period, all of the directors attended or participated in all of the meetings of the Board of Directors and all committees of the Board on which each such director served, during the period that such director served.
+During our fiscal year ended December 25, 2004, our Board of Directors held eleven meetings.
+All of our directors attended or participated in all of the meetings of the Board of Directors held during fiscal 2004 with the exception of Dr. Thomas J. Campbell, who participated in more than 75% of such meetings and in all of the meetings of the committees on which he served prior to his resignation from his position as a Director of the Company effective December 1, 2004.

-The independent members of our Board of Directors meet regularly in executive session outside of the presence of management.
+The independent members of our Board of Directors meet regularly in executive sessions outside of the presence of management.